Dariush Mehrjui: Early film career 1966–1972

 Mehrjui was looking for a suitable second film, and they collaborated on the script.
 Through Sa'edi, Mehrjui met the actors Ezzatolah Entezami and Ali Nassirian, who were performing in one of Sa'edi's plays.
 Mehrjui would work with Entezami and Nassirian throughout his career.
 The film's score was composed by musician Hormoz Farhat.
 The film was completed in 1969.

 In the film, Entezami stars as Masht Hassan, a peasant in an isolated village in southern Iran.
-Hassan has a close relationship with his cow, which is his only possession (Mehrjui has said that Entezami even resembled a cow in the film).
+Hassan has a close relationship with his cow, which is his only possession (Mehrjui said that Entezami even resembled a cow in the film).
 When other people from Hassan's village discover that the cow has been mysteriously killed, they decide to bury the cow and tell Hassan that it has run away.
 While in mourning for the cow, Hassan goes to the barn where it was kept and begins to assume the cow's identity.
 When his friends attempt to take him to a hospital, Hassan commits suicide.

-Gaav was banned for over a year by the Ministry of Culture and Arts, despite being one of the first two film in Iran to receive government funding.
+Gaav was banned for over a year by the Ministry of Culture and Arts, despite being one of the first two films in Iran to receive government funding.
 This was most likely due to Sa'edi being a controversial figure in Iran.
 His work was highly critical of the Pahlavi government, and he had been arrested sixteen times.
 When it was finally released in 1970, it was highly praised and won an award at the Ministry of Culture's film festival, but it was still denied an export permit.
 In 1971, the film was smuggled out of Iran and submitted to the Venice Film Festival where, without programming or subtitles, it became the largest event of that year's festival.
 It won the International Critics Award at Venice, and later that year, Entezami won the Best Actor Award at the Chicago International Film Festival.

 Along with Masoud Kimiai's Qeysar and Nasser Taqvai's Tranquility in the Presence of Others, the film Gaav initiated the Iranian New Wave movement and is considered a turning point in the history of Iranian cinema.
 The public received it with great enthusiasm, despite the fact that it had ignored all the traditional elements of box office attraction.
 It was screened internationally and received high praise from many film critics.
 Several of Iran's prominent actors (Entezami, Nassirian, Jamshid Mashayekhi, and Jafar Vali) played roles in the film.